EgoPvP/scambuster/README.md

 __14.05.2022__

 ```
+- Added message informing if no Log channel has been set!
 - Reached 75k Members on 11 Servers.
 Thank You <3
 - Added a Scam Report Function
 - Changed Design of Important/Public messages like the Ban, Status & Help Message